esdcskp-edscpcs/skp/index.md

 title: Welcome to the ESDC Security Knowledge Portal!
 ---

-**Important Security Note:** This site was created via the Github platform and is therefore hosted outside the ministry.
+**Important Security Note:** This site was created via the Github platform and is therefore hosted outside the department.
 Please ensure that you never provide personal and / or sensitive information on this site or in any section that allows you to provide feedback.

 <hr />